Case Study: Sponsor Licence Suspension Cancelled

 This case also raises a number of general compliance risk management points for sponsor licence holders.

-Sponsors are advised to be proactive in ensuring:
+Sponsors are advised to be proactive in:

 e.
 Acting quickly if you’re notified of an inspection.
 If the Home Office contacts your organisation to schedule a compliance visit, contact our sponsor licence compliance specialists.
 We can quickly assess and assist in mitigating against potential compliance breaches before the Home Office identifies them.